 The museum itself was impressive, for the most part.
 Sturgeon Bay has been a major ship-building center for most of its history, and many of the displays focused on this.
 A periscope poked up through the roof and gave a 360° view of the town.

 One entire wing of the museum was given over to an exhibit on haunted lighthouses and was, frankly, ridiculous.
 It took the whole idea of ghosts very seriously while, at the same time, openly admitting that there might not (might not?) be any basis for believing in them.
 A display on the way ghosts manifest themselves included flickering lights and moving curtains.
 I’ve been in rooms with flickering lights lots of times.
 I’ve always referred to it as “a short somewhere.”
 And I lived in a house in which the curtains moved all the time.
 We called it “crummy windows.”
-Here Lindy, Nate and I spot a ghost in a mirror.

 (Let me just say for the record that I do not, and will not, believe that people wander around the earth after their deaths.
 And while I acknowledge the existence of evil spirits, I refuse to believe they spend their time dragging chains across lighthouse floors and opening cupboards.)

 It was almost 2:00 when we got out of the museum.
 The lady behind the counter told me about a causeway that let out into the bay where we could eat our picnic lunch of cheese, crackers and fruit.
 It was very nice, but a bit too windy and cool to make for an enjoyable picnic spot.